Discover Omeru Scenic Reserve

 Exploring the Waterfalls

-For those interested in exploring further, there are a few rough side tracks leading to smaller secondary waterfalls below Omeru Falls on the first stream.
+For those interested in exploring further, a few rough side tracks lead to smaller secondary waterfalls below Omeru Falls on the first stream.
 However, caution is advised as these tracks can be wet and slippery.
 Swimming at the base of the falls is a popular activity during summer when the water is clearer, though it can become muddy after heavy rain.

 Visiting Waitangi Falls